Dharendra/ModusCreate/Readme.md

     #### budget.page.js
     #### report.page.js

-Instead of including  selectors in  Spec file,  place them in a <pagename>.js file where we can manage all these selectors and methods together.
+Instead of including  selectors in  Spec file,  they are placed  in a <pagename>.js file and its easier to manage all the selectors and methods together.

 It is preferable to separate page objects into individual files that end with .page.js.
-These will require the basic page.js prototype construct / abstract class and create new objects for each individual page.
+This  requires the basic page.js prototype construct / abstract class and create new objects for each individual page.

 ### Installation and Running Automation Tests